 Regardless, I recently took some time on one of our homeschool days to map out what it takes to run and pay for a household for my kids.

 On a giant whiteboard in my office, I created a list of most of our household bills — our mortgage payment, transportation expenses, phones, gas, insurance, utilities, and all of the taxes we pay.
 In another column, I wrote out a rough example of the amount of income it would actually take to cover those bills.

-And in that moment, I began explaining to them my thoughts on financial independence — what it means to me, and how we actually got to that point.
+At that moment, I began explaining to them my thoughts on financial independence — what it means to me and how we actually got to that point.

-We also talked about how secure it can feel to have enough money stashed away to get by, and to not have to rely on the whims of an employer or a J-O-B to stay alive.
+We also talked about how secure it can feel to have enough money stashed away to get by and not have to rely on the whims of an employer or a J-O-B to stay alive.

 How I Realized We Were Financially Independent

 All of this got me thinking about when I knew we were financially independent and the “aha moments” I had along the way.
 After all, our journey to financial security didn’t happen overnight, even though sometimes it does feel that way.